Can U.S. defend against North Korea missiles? Not everyone agrees

 Michael Elleman, a fellow for Missile Defence at the International Institute for Strategic Studies, said that although North Korea was several steps from creating a dependable ICBM, "There are absolutely no guarantees" the United States can protect itself.

-In missile defence, "Even if it had a test record of 100 percent, there are no guarantees."

-Reporting by Mike Stone; Additional reporting by Phil Stewart in Washington; Editing by Chris Sanders, Howard Goller and Peter Cooney
+In missile defense, "Even if it had a test record of 100 percent, there are no guarantees."
+(Reporting by Mike Stone; Additional reporting by Phil Stewart in Washington; Editing by Chris Sanders, Howard Goller and Peter Cooney)